thalter/Three-Mile-Island.Net/README.md

 <img width="560" height="384" alt="three-mile-island_1" src="https://github.com/user-attachments/assets/45cee4df-aabf-4aeb-8a89-9de5a566132a" />
 </p>

-This is a C# conversion of the classic Three Mile Island nuclear reactor simulation game originally written in Applesoft BASIC for the Apple II computer.
+This is a C# conversion of the classic Three Mile Island nuclear reactor simulation game originally written in Integer BASIC for the Apple II computer.

-It has been my life-long dream to bring one of my favorite Apple II games into the 21st century, but converting the original Integer Basic code always seemed to be a huge lift.
+It has been my life-long dream to bring one of my favorite Apple II games into the 21st century, but converting the original Integer BASIC code always seemed to be a huge lift.
 I decided to turn this into an exercise in "Vibe Coding" to see if AI could complete what I never had time to do, and I'm so glad I did.
 Thanks to the help of Claude Sonnet, I was able to do much of the work in a matter of minutes.

 Like most AI generated code, Claude's first iteration wouldn't even compile, much less run.
 However, it gave me a huge leg up, and didn't take much effort on my part to get the code ship-shape and running.